HC Braga

-Hóquei Clube de Braga Sabseg (sponsored by insurance company Sabseg) is a professional roller hockey club from Braga, Portugal.
+Hóquei Clube de Braga/ SPORMEX (sponsored by events company SPORMEX) is a professional roller hockey club from Braga, Portugal.
 It was founded on 18 March 1988, after the extinction of the rink hockey squad of ABC Braga, a local handball club.
 It has about 400 members.
 The senior team participates in the Portuguese Roller Hockey First Division and in last years qualified to CERS Cup.

 The club has youth teams with several regional, national and European titles.